Polyurethane’s Tear Strength

-Tear Strength is dependent on a combination of basic properties such as modulus and tensile strength, which result from the polyurethane’s formulation.
-We can tailor the tear strength of polyurethane to fit your specific need.
+Urethane’s tear strength is dependent on a combination of basic properties such as modulus and tensile strength, which result from the polyurethane’s formulation.
+We can tailor the polyurethane’s tear strength to fit your specific need.

 We select the best test method based on the nature of the intended application.
 Even then, a correlation between test results and service performance is often quite difficult to establish.
 So these types of tests are more useful for material comparisons than for predicting performance in an application.

-There are several widely accepted ASTM tests for measuring the tear strength of polyurethane.
+There are several widely accepted ASTM tests for measuring the polyurethane’s tear strength.
 Each test uses a tensile testing machine to strain the test specimen at a constant rate until the specimen completely ruptures.